 - Informing and responding to legislation relating to deaf learners.

-- Actively influencing those agencies which govern the legislation, pay and conditions of Teachers of the Deaf.
+- Actively influencing those agencies which govern the legislation, pay and conditions of Teachers of Deaf Children and Young People.

 - Representing the Association on relevant national organisations.

 - Providing promotional, publicity and information materials related the profession.

 - Providing conferences, short courses and workshops for members and interested parties.